Trauma & Post Traumatic Stress Disorder (PTSD)

 Diagnostic Features

-• re-experiencing the event, such as intrusive thoughts or repetitive play focusing on the traumatic experience;
+• Re-experiencing the event through intrusive thoughts or repetitive play focusing on the traumatic experience

-• emotional numbing or avoidance of people, places, or other stimuli that may be reminders of the event; and
+• Avoidance of people, places, or other stimuli that may be reminders of the event

 Among children, these symptoms are sometimes accompanied by additional stress behaviors such as tantrums, aggression, and regressive behaviors.